(Pictured: Board of Directors August 2018)

-Board Member Profiles 2017-2018
+Board Member Profiles 2018-2019

-Catherine Phuong (UN appointed) is Assistant Country Director/Team Leader, Governance and Participation Team, UNDP Vietnam.
+Catherine Phuong (UN appointed) joined the Board in August 2017 and is Assistant Country Director/Team Leader, Governance and Participation Team, UNDP Vietnam.
 Prior to that she was Deputy Regional Representative, Office of the United Nations High Commissioner for Human Rights (OHCHR), in Suva, Fiji, and prior to that coordinated a Rule of Law Programme for OHCHR in Cambodia.
 She has also participated in working groups on Human rights and legal advocacy groups in Geneva and lectured in Law at Newcastle University UK.
-Catherine studied Political Science in Paris, obtained a Master of Law in Durham University and a PH.D from Nottingham that looked at the international protection of internally displaced persons.
-Catherine has two children studying at the French School.
+Catherine studied Political Science in Paris, obtained a Master of Law in Durham University and a Ph.D from Nottingham that looked at the international protection of internally displaced persons.
+Catherine has two children studying at the French School in Hanoi.

-Paul Priest (UN appointed) is the Head of the Programme Unit with the International Organisation for Migration (IOM) – the United Nations Migration Agency.
+Paul Priest (UN appointed) joined the Board in November 2016 and has been a member of the Advancement Committee 2016-2017 and Campus Development Task force 2017-2018.
+He is the Head of the Programme Unit with the International Organisation for Migration (IOM) – the United Nations Migration Agency.
 Prior to arriving in Hanoi in April 2016 accompanied by his wife Lumi and two sons, Paul held the position of Associate Expert with the IOM Development Fund in Geneva, Switzerland.
 Born and raised in Far North Queensland, Australia, Paul also holds British and Canadian citizenship and has lived for extended periods in Papua New Guinea, the Sultanate of Oman, South Korea and Switzerland.
-Having attended an international school as a youngster, Paul is a passionate advocate for the merits of studying in a culturally diverse educational environment and learning about the world from those around him.
+Having attended an international school as a youngster, Paul has one child at UNIS Hanoi.

 Ex-Officio member of the board